kjhealy/icpsr_fips/README.md

 write_csv(missing_icpcod, file = "data/missing_icp_cod.csv")
 ```

-### 3. Full join: merges tables, preserves all rows in both tables
+### 3. Full join

+This is the union of the tables, preserving all rows in both tables,
+even if one isn’t present in the other table.

 ``` r
 ## Result: 3,425 x 19